Full-conformal novelty detection: Abstract

 \section{Abstract}

-We introduce a powerful and non-random methodology for novelty detection, offering distribution-free false discovery rate (FDR) control guarantees.
-Building on the full-conformal inference framework and the concept of e-values, we introduce {\em full-conformal e-values} to quantify evidence for novelty relative to a given reference dataset.
-These e-values are then utilized by carefully crafted multiple testing procedures to identify a set of novel units out-of-sample with provable finite-sample FDR control.
-Furthermore, our method is extended to address distribution shift, accommodating scenarios where novelty detection must be performed on data drawn from a shifted distribution relative to the reference dataset.
-In all settings, our method is non-random and can perform powerfully with limited amounts of reference data.
-Empirical evaluations on synthetic and real-world datasets demonstrate that our approach significantly outperforms existing methods for novelty detection. \\ { \textbf{Keywords:} conformal inference; e-values; multiple hypothesis testing}
+\red{This paper presents a powerful methodology for flexible full-data nonparametric novelty detection that offers distribution-free false discovery rate (FDR) control guarantees.} Building on the \red{full conformal} inference framework and the concept of e-values, we introduce {\em full conformal e-values} to quantify evidence for novelty relative to a given reference dataset.
+These e-values are then utilized by carefully crafted multiple testing procedures to identify a set of novel units out-of-sample with provable finite-sample FDR control. \red{We showcase several instantiations of e-values, including those which employ a data-driven model selection strategy to amplify power.} Furthermore, our \red{framework is extended to address distribution shift, accommodating scenarios where novelty detection must be performed on data drawn from a shifted distribution relative to the reference dataset}.
+In all settings, our method can perform powerfully---\red{outperforming existing novelty detection methods}---\red{even} with limited amounts of reference data\red{; this is illustrated by empirical evaluations on synthetic data and an application to a malicious LLM prompts dataset.}